AfriwanAhda/AfriwanLib/README.md

 ```

-Create animation for UIView & UIButton as simple as this:
+Create animation for UIView, UIButton, UITextField, etc as simple as this:
 ```groovy
 // Simple animation
 pulsate(view: yourVieworButton)